PRINCIPAL INVESTIGATOR

 Research Interests:

-Fernanda is a third year doctoral student in Cognitive and Affective Neuroscience.
+Fernanda is a fourth year doctoral student in Cognitive and Affective Neuroscience.
 She received her B.A. in Psychology from Universidad Iberoamericana (Mexico City) in 2017; her M.S. in Clinical Neuroscience from University College London in 2019, and her M.A. in Psychological Sciences from Rice in 2023.
 She previously worked under the supervision of Dr. Robert Wykes (Queen Square Institute of Neurology), where she studied gene-therapy approaches to drug-refractory forms of epilepsy.
 Prior to coming to Rice, she worked as a data analyst in clinical trials.
 Fernanda is interested in the neurobiological underpinnings of episodic memory and its changes across development.
 She is currently investigating cultural and genetic risk factors of Alzheimer’s Disease and related dementias.
-Fernanda’s work is supported by a Fulbright García Robles grant, an APAGS Psycholgical Science Research Grant (PSRG), and a Social Sciences Research Institute’s (SSRI) Pre-Dissertation Research Improvement Grant (PDR), and copious amounts of coffee.
+Fernanda’s work is supported by a Fulbright García Robles grant, an APAGS Psycholgical Science Research Grant (PSRG), a Social Sciences Research Institute’s (SSRI) Pre-Dissertation Research Improvement Grant (PDR), an Alzheimer’s Association grant (HPE-ADRD), and copious amounts of coffee.
 In her free time, she enjoys reading, traveling, and watching movies.

 Kayla Clark, M.A.